sandeep-at-ibm/hs-crypto/tutorials/secure-import.md

     The `payload` value represents the public key that is associated with the import token.
 This value is base64 encoded.
 For extra security, {{site.data.keyword.hscrypto}} provides a `nonce` value that is used to verify the originality of a request to the service.
 You'll need to encrypt and provide this value when you import your encryption key.

 3. Decode and save the public key to a file called `PublicKey.pem`.
+Also extract values into variables to be used later

     ```sh
     jq -r '.payload' getImportTokenResponse.json | openssl enc -base64 -A -d -out PublicKey.pem